UnifiedPaymentSolutions/googlepay-sdk/libraries/gpay/README.md

 - **Type-safe** - Kotlin data classes for all models
 - **Error handling** - Comprehensive error reporting
 - **Same config as React Native library** - Easy to maintain consistency

 ---

+## Token Requests for Recurring Payments

+Need to collect payment tokens for recurring payments or Merchant Initiated Transactions (MIT)?

+See the comprehensive guide: [RECURRING_PAYMENTS.md](RECURRING_PAYMENTS.md)

+---